 3. Change the virtual memory settings

-In order to change the paging file size, you will have to uncheck the ‘Automatically manage paging file size for all drives’ checkbox.
+You must uncheck the ‘Automatically manage paging file size for all drives’ checkbox.
 This will allow access to adjust the settings.

-Select the drive that you want to change the paging size for.
+Select the drive you’d like to change for the paging file.

-You then have the option for selecting a ‘Custom size’ to enter in your own amount, let the system manage the size, or turn the paging file off completely.
+You can then select a ‘Custom size’ to enter your own amount, let the system manage it, or turn the paging file off completely.

-If you are choosing to set a custom amount, you need to take your total RAM amount and multiply it by 1.5 (under initial size).
+If you choose to set a custom amount, you need to multiply your total RAM amount and multiply it by 1.5 (under initial size).
 Set the maximum size to 3 times your total RAM amount.

-Out of all the various reasons you want to change your page file amount, achieving something that works well might involve some trial and error.
+Out of all the various reasons you want to set pagefile, achieving something that works well might involve some trial and error.

 But in my experience, the system default has worked fine in most cases.
-So consider carefully the reason you might have for changing it.
+So consider carefully the reason you might have before you change settings.